How to Evaluate Emerging Technologies: A Practical Guide

 Why Emerging Technology Evaluation Requires a Structured Process

-Before walking through the ten steps, it is worth being specific about why informal evaluation fails at scale — because the failure modes are predictable and directly inform the structure of a better process.
+Before walking through the steps, it is worth being specific about why informal evaluation fails at scale — because the failure modes are predictable and directly inform the structure of a better process.

 Informal evaluation is inconsistent.
 When evaluators apply implicit criteria — their own sense of what "enterprise-ready" means, their own interpretation of what the business needs, their own risk tolerance — similar technologies in the same category receive different assessments.
 The outputs are not comparable.
 The portfolio of evaluated technologies cannot be managed because the evaluations were not conducted against the same standard.